Shape Up Method: How to get started (Free Checklist Included)

 Shape Up fixes this by establishing a way of working that is above all.

-The time constraint that Shape Up imposes acts as a forcing function, requiring team members to work with the end in mind and leave any ego out of the door.
+The time constraint that Shape Up imposes acts as a forcing function, requiring team members to work with the end in mind, address early on risks and leave any ego out of the door.

 Allocated time for learning new skills and general housekeeping